+Dr. Deem is known for his passion for the martial art Taekwondo.
+His skills in the Taekwondo would lead to competition in tournaments.
 Korean Martial Arts have a two-thousand-year history and a diverse range of styles.
+Korean martial arts stem from the Korean military history of handed combat.
+Their history is intertwined with that of the Korean government and Japanese occupation.
 Modern Korean martial arts styles–with characteristic techniques–are widely adopted by martial art practitioners around the world and are undoubtedly Korea’s most recognized cultural feature.
-For example, Taekwondo, a renowned Korean martial art of Korean origins, is one of the most frequently practiced martial arts in the world and has grown in popularity to the point of becoming an Olympic sport, with only Judo as an Asian martial art form represented in the games.
+For example, Taekwondo, a renowned Korean martial art of Korean origins with many striking techniques, is one of the most frequently practiced martial arts in the world and has grown in popularity to the point of becoming an Olympic sport, with only Judo as the other Asian martial art form represented in the games.
 Self-defense, discipline, unity, balance, and control are important to Korean martial arts, yet with over 25 styles in use today, there is a wide range of Korean styles and manipulation techniques.

 So, what are the characteristics of Korean martial arts?
-What distinguishes them?
 These forms stand out due to their acrobatic kicks, combat style, similarity to some Japanese styles, and overwhelming popularity.
 Discover what Korean martial arts are all about with this review.

 List of Korean Martial Arts Styles

 Taekwondo is a martial arts style focused primarily on punches, blocks, strikes, and kicks (i.e. spinning hook kick).
 Taekwondo is without a doubt the most popular Korean martial art.
-It was first introduced as an Olympic sport in 2000, during the Sydney Olympic Games.
+It was first introduced as an official Olympic sport in 2000, during the Sydney Olympic Games, following a demonstration in the 1988 Seoul Olympics.
 It is South Korea’s national sport and is extensively practiced around the world.

 Kicks and punches are the hallmarks of taekwondo, commonly known as taekwon-do or tae kwon do.
 “Tae” means “to destroy with the foot,” “Kwon” means “to destroy with the hand,” and “do” means “art” or “way of life.”
 While destruction is a common characteristic in its literal translation, taekwondo is much more than just a combat method.
 It’s also a philosophy, an exercise, a sport, and a self-defense practice.
 Punches to the head, as well as strikes below the belt, are absolutely prohibited in competition.